-Annex the Shamrock Ranch area to provide water service or provide service by contract as permitted by Government Code Section 56133
+• Provide water service to Shamrock Ranch by contract as permitted by Government Code Section 56133:

-Shamrock Ranch, consisting of 200 acres at the southern boundary of Pacifica, was initially used as agriculture, poultry and dairy in the 1930's before being converted to horse stables and dog kennels.
+Shamrock Ranch, consisting of 200 acres at the southern boundary of Pacifica, was initially used as agriculture, poultry and dairy in the 1930s before being converted to horse stables and dog kennels.
 The land has been under the same family ownership since 1944 and presently includes an active dog kennel, boarding facility, and several residences served by wells.
 Since the construction of the Caltrans bridge for the Tom Lantos Tunnel, the property owners have raised concerns about the viability of the wells and inquired about water service on several occasions.
 Most recently the staff from the Regional Water Board has contacted LAFCo about the process for a water connection for the Ranch.